So you want to be a freelance writer.

 But you’re struggling.
 It’s been harder than you thought it would be to find good clients and make real money.

-Don’t get down on yourself, this is more common than you think.
-What you need to do is understand that you’re probably making a few common freelance writing mistakes.
+Don’t get down on yourself.
+It’s more common than you think.
+And it’s probably because you’re making some common freelance writing mistakes that tons of newbies do.

 If you’ve been feeling stuck, you’re in the right place.